cha15yq/MRC-Crowd/README.md

 # Semi-Supervised Crowd Counting with Contextual Modeling: Facilitating Holistic Understanding of Crowd Scenes

-The list of images in the validation set for UCF-QNRF is the same with that in [BL](https://github.com/ZhihengCV/Bayesian-Crowd-Counting).
-The current preprocessing code didn't include the splitting of the validation set.
-I will update the preprocess code later.
-Please set the learning rate to 2e-5 when training on QNRF if you want to reproduce the result.
-You should be able to reproduce our implementation on Google Colab for SHA.
+The list of images in the validation set for UCF-QNRF is the same as that in [BL](https://github.com/ZhihengCV/Bayesian-Crowd-Counting).
+Please set the learning rate to 2e-5, weight decay to 4e-5 when training on QNRF.

 Some more details will be provided later